GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/shared-references-between-chunks/gulp/index.md

 result: pass
 ---

-This uses [esmify] to add support for EcmaScript modules, and [factor-bundle] for code-splitting.
+This uses [esmify] to add support for JavaScript modules, and [factor-bundle] for code-splitting.

 [esmify] doesn't support dynamic import, so two entry points are used for this test.